jogendra/jogendra.github.io/_posts/2021-01-03-import-cycles-in-golang-and-how-to-deal-with-them.md

 You can checkout interesting [discussion about this blog post on Reddit here](https://www.reddit.com/r/golang/comments/kphblv/import_cycles_in_golang_and_how_to_deal_with_them).

 I hope you got a fair understanding of Import Cycles.
 Do share and reach out to me on [Twitter](https://twitter.com/jogendrafx) in case of anything.
 You can follow my open source work at [github/jogendra](https://github.com/jogendra).
-Thanks for read :)
+Thanks for the read :)